 Day 3: Katherine

-Travel south through tropical country, passing former WWII airstrips.
-We make a short stop at the Adelaide River War Cemetery, a site dedicated to those killed in the air raids in Darwin in the 1940’s.
-Continue to Edith Falls, where there is time for a refreshing swim in the waterhole beneath the falls (conditions permitting).
-Enjoy lunch and a 2 hour scenic cruise through Katherine Gorge in Nitmiluk National Park.
-Enjoy a brief tour of Katherine, the hub of the region’s cattle and farming industries.
-An evening stop is made at Adelaide River where you may purchase dinner (own expense).
-You may like to sample the famous ‘Barra and Chips’, before returning to Darwin.
+Katherine Gorge is a network of thirteen gorges carved from billion-year-old sandstone country by the Katherine River in Nitmiluk National Park.
+Aboriginal culture is strong in the area and there are many Aboriginal rock art sites dotted throughout the park.
+It is a haven for nature lovers, with its rugged landscapes, dramatic waterfalls and lush gorges providing an abundance of flora and fauna.
+Leaving Darwin we travel south through tropical country, passing former WWII airstrips en route to Adelaide River.
+We make a short stop at the Adelaide River War Cemetery, a site dedicated to those killed in the air raids in Darwin in the 1940s.
+Continue to Edith Falls, where there is time for a refreshing swim in the paperbark and pandanas fringed waterhole beneath the falls (conditions permitting).
+After your included lunch, we join a 2 hour scenic cruise through Katherine Gorge in Nitmiluk National Park, with a chance to see freshwater crocodiles sunning themselves on the banks of the river and many interesting species of birdlife.
+Our cruise of the first two gorges takes us past sheer rock walls and requires a short walk to reach the second gorge.
+Enjoy a drive back through the township of Katherine, the hub of the region’s cattle and farming industries.
+Travel via Pine Creek, an historic gold mining town, to our evening stop where you may purchase dinner at Emerald Springs (own expense) before returning to Darwin.

 Included Meals: Lunch